NataliaKalista/Google-Sheets-Budget-System/README.md

 * **System Architecture:** Designing a multi-sheet system where data flows logically from entry (Form) -> storage (`Odpowiedzi`) -> transformation (`CzysteDane`) -> configuration (`Ustawienia`) -> presentation (`Dashboard`).
 * **UX/UI Design:** Applying a strict Style Guide (custom color palette, typography, hidden gridlines) and designing user-centric tools (like the "Daily View" and the "Day Finder") to solve specific user problems.

----

-## Project in Action (Demo)

-Here is the system's data pipeline in action: data is entered in the Form and instantly updates the Monthly Dashboard.

-BRAKUJE

----

 ## Screenshots